Regret Bounds for Stochastic Shortest Path Problems with Linear Function Approximation: Proof of Theorem

-\begin{rem}[Sharpening the tabular case] From \eqref{eqRegretT}, we see that the $d^{3/2}$ term in the Theorem \ref{thmRegret} regret bound (for the choice \eqref{eqChoice1}) arises from the product of $\alpha_T$ (which has linear dependence on $d$ for \eqref{eqChoice1}) and $\sqrt{d}$.
-In the tabular case, we can sharpen $\alpha_T$'s dependence to $\sqrt{d}$ (see Remark \ref{remSharpeningTabular1}), so the regret bound's dependence becomes linear. \end{rem}
+\begin{rem}[Sharpening the tabular case] When $K$ is large, the bound \eqref{eqRegProofLargeK} holds and has $\sqrt{d} \Psi$ dependence on $d$.
+We required $\Psi$ (the constant component of $\kappa_t$) to be linear in $d$ in order to match the scaling of the error bound $\varepsilon_t$ from Appendix \ref{appOperatorConc}.
+In the tabular case, we can reduce $\varepsilon_t$'s dependence to $\sqrt{d}$, (see Remark \ref{remSharpeningTabular1} in Appendix \ref{appProofMainEkTail}), so we can choose $\Psi$ to scale as $\sqrt{d}$, after which the regret bound's dependence becomes linear in $d$. \end{rem}